Recommendations

 The 1927 landscape was forever altered by the arrival of to push the boundaries of conventional storytelling.

-The influence of Fritz Wendhausen in Der Kampf des Donald Westhof can be felt in the way modern Mystery films handle cult status.
+The influence of Fritz Wendhausen in Der Kampf des Donald Westhof can be felt in the way modern Crime films handle cult status.
 From the specific lighting choices to the pacing, this 1927 release set a high bar for atmospheric immersion.

 Dir: Harry F. Millarde